That's right, this again!

 Some software then compares the screenshots with the previous time the screenshots were taken, and checks if every pixel is identical.
 If it is, then this view is fine, and you don't need to review this screenshot later.
 If the screenshots are different, then it generates a visual diff of the two images, and adds that image to a list.

 Once the browser simulator is done, some software then goes through the list of images that are different and presents the before-after-diff for each shot in a gallery.
 The person can then decide whether the change is fine, in which case the old screenshot is replaced by the new one, or whether the change is bad, in which case the old screenshot is not replaced and the person has to go back and try to fix what they broke.
 Once they're done, they can run it again.

 I don't think this exists yet, so I'm really interested to try to create it, since I imagine it'll be so helpful for anyone making complex web apps.
-I definitely want to use it for Bibliogram and FreeTube if I can make something work.
+I definitely want to use it for FreeTube if I can make something work.